LucasTramonte/LucasTramonte.github.io/README.md

 Technical Skills: Python, SQL, AWS, PowerBI, C/C++

 ### Education
-- M.S., Engineering Degree | Ecole CentraleSupélec, Université Paris-Saclay  (April 2025)
+- M.S., Engineering Degree | Ecole CentraleSupélec, Université Paris-Saclay  (2023 - 2025)
-- B.S., Industrial Engineering | State University of Campinas - Unicamp (December 2024)
+- B.S., Industrial Engineering | State University of Campinas - Unicamp (2020 - 2024)

 ### Work Experience
 **Data Scientist Intern @ FlexSim (February 2023 - April 2023)**

 - Conducted an analysis of possible no-code Machine Learning frameworks, which resulted in RapidMiner being identified as the best viable option due to its ease of use and available features.
-Instructed the ML engineers of the company on how to use this tool, and the tool adoption resulted in a 30% reduction in the number of tickets the department receives quarter-over-quarter
+    - Instructed the ML engineers of the company on how to use this tool, and the tool adoption resulted in a 30% reduction in the number of tickets the department receives quarter-over-quarter
 - Automated data import in the software, enabling the team to use the software without crashes when handling large datasets, by integrating SQL queries with simulation models using C++.

 **Data Science Intern @ Eldorado Institute (February 2022 - September 2022)**